angrybacon/doomsday-wiki/markdown/chapters/meandeck/alternative-piles.md

 :::

 This is a very basic take on the standard card:[IU] pile which is often used.
-It can be effective in "risking" jamming a pile without putting too many cards into the graveyard which may be returned with Endurance and also still being able to have another Oracle in reserve if the first one doesn't work out.
+It can be effective in *risking* jamming a pile without putting too many cards into the graveyard which may be returned with Endurance and also still being able to have another Oracle in reserve if the first one doesn't work out.
 What is nice is that even if they were to Endurance you here you library would become (randomised after the first TO) some variation